Azuyamat/pace/docs/docs/configuration.md

 ## Aliases

-Create shortcuts for task names:
+Create shortcuts for task names using the standalone `alias` keyword:

 ```pace
 alias b build